noacs-io/audit-filters-ofi-performance/Study-plan.md

 (also known as quality indicators).
 Audit filters are specific established criteria involved in trauma processes and care.
 It is used to detect deviation from standardized care in order to further analyze the cause behind complications in Trauma patients.
-Examples of audit filters are death, the placement of 2 large bore intravenous lines within 15 minutes from arrival to a healthcare facility, etc.
+Two examples of audit filters are death and the placement of 2 large bore intravenous lines within 15 minutes from arrival to a healthcare facility [@world2009guidelines].
-[@world2009guidelines].
 Audit filters have shown to be effective in reducing mortality after its implementation in some hospitals [@chadbunchachai2001comparative].
-In 2009 there was an extensive review made that sought to determine if audit filters could be used in improving processes of trauma care however none of the studies met established inclusion criteria.[@evans2009audit]
+In 2009 there was an extensive review made that sought to determine if audit filters could be used in improving processes of trauma care however none of the studies met established inclusion criteria [@evans2009audit]<!-- These last to sentences are a bit contradictory, in the sence that one says that they reduce mortality while the next says that there is no high quality evidence showing that they do-->.
 The use of audit filters have also been associated with high frequencies of false positives, ranging from 24% to 80%.[@sanddal2011analysis], [@roy2017learning], [@ghorbani2018analysis].
 Some audit filters seem to not correlate with OFIs at all [@lewis2017delay]

 Opportunities for improvement (OFI) is the endpoint and aim of M&M conferences.
 Following the review of individual patient cases there is a consensus decision made regarding the existence of an OFI.
-It has been shown that such review process is associated with high-qualty trauma care. [@santana2014development]
-OFIs have shown failures in initial care [@vioque2014classifying], specifically in airway management, fluid resucitation, hemorrhage control and chest injury management [@sanddal2011analysis], [@roy2017learning], [@o2013opportunities].
+It has been shown that such review process is associated with high-qualty trauma care. [@santana2014development] OFIs have shown failures in initial care [@vioque2014classifying], specifically in airway management, fluid resucitation, hemorrhage control and chest injury management [@sanddal2011analysis], [@roy2017learning], [@o2013opportunities].

 ## Aim

-Trauma is a great burden globally and contribute to large economical costs for society, which is why OFIs are of such importance in trauma care development.
-While audit filters are good indicators of standard care, it is crucial to determine whether audit filters are of high value as a tool for predicting OFIs.
+Trauma is a great burden globally and contribute to large economical costs for society, which is why OFIs are of such importance in trauma care development<!--This is not really part to the aim-->.
+While audit filters are good indicators of standard care, it is crucial <!-- Your aim starts here-->to determine whether audit filters are of high value as a tool for predicting OFIs<!-- and ends here.
+Consider rephrasing high value tool to something more specific-->.

 # Methods

 This is a registry-based cohort study that uses data from the trauma registry and trauma care quality database at the Karolinska University Hospital in Solna in order to evaluate the performance of individual audit filters in predicting OFIs.

 ## Study setting and population